DanielCoder834/SWEProject/src/backend/README.md

 4. Running the Server with Docker
    1. Install Docker - There is an application called Docker Desktop you can use
    2. Type 'make server-docker' into the terminal

+Other terminal commands (need to be in the backend directory):
+1. For Diesel (ORM):
+     - Creating the database: diesel setup
+     - Making new tables: diesel migration generate create_<table_name>